danboo/godot-RigidBodyParticles2D/README.md

 **Description**

+This addon makes it possible to create simple particle systems that emit `RigidBody2D` based scenes, which Godot's `Particles2d` node cannot.
+This lets particles interact with the environment like bouncing off other physics bodies, or use collision detection to apply affects like damage.

+And because the particles are user created scenes, you have more control over their behaviors.
+You can attach any other nodes to the parent `RigidBody2D` like a `Light2D` or even a `Particles2D`.

+Using custom scripts you can modify particles during over their lifetime, like rotating them so they're oriented along the path they are traveling, stretching their trails in line with their velocity, or changing the lighting intensity as they near end of life.

+Note that emitting many `RigidBody2D` instances in rapid succession can have an adverse affect on performance.
+For this reason, you should keep the scenes small and efficient, and the number of instanced particles relatively low.

+**Randomness**

 Randomness in `RigidBodyParticles2D` differs from `Particles2D` in that the resultant value can be either higher or lower than the specified base value.
 The general calculation is:

 ````